genai-impact/ecologits/docs/methodology/llm_inference.md

 <figure markdown="span">
   ![Figure: Energy consumption per output token vs. number of active parameters ](../assets/methodology/llm/figure_energy.png)
   <figcaption>Figure: Energy consumption (in Wh) per output token vs. number of active parameters (in billions).
-The points are the datapoints from the ML.ENERGY leaderboard, and the lines are the result of our regression for fixed batching sizes (64, 128, 256, 512, 1024).</figcaption>
+The points are the datapoints from the ML.ENERGY leaderboard, and the lines are the result of our regression for fixed batch sizes (64, 128, 256, 512, 1024).</figcaption>
 </figure>

-!!! warning "From now on, we consider that the batching size fixed to $B = 64$."
+!!! warning "From now on, we consider that the batch size fixed to $B = 64$."

 Using these values, we can estimate the energy consumption of a simple GPU for the entire request, given the number of output tokens $\#T_{\text{out}}$ and the number of active parameters $P_{\text{active}}$: